 1100 2nd Street Southwest, Albuquerque, NM 87102

-Used for various scenes, the green stained glass windows you will see here inspired Breaking Bad’s theme colors.
+The green stained glass windows you will see here inspired Breaking Bad’s theme colors for various scenes.

 320 Gold Ave SW Albuquerque, NM 87102